SounakPatra7/Text-Summarization/README.md

 We will use the following metric to validate and evaluate our model:

 -> ROUGE (Recall-Oriented Understudy for Gisting Evaluation): This metric helps in measuring the quality of summaries by comparing the overlap of n-grams, word sequences, and word pairs between the generated summary and a reference summary.

+# Interface :
+Started working on it, exploring Flask, FastApi, etc